 More Mexican dessert recipes you’ll love

 - Capirotada (Mexican Bread Pudding)

 - Easy Pumpkin Empanadas

 - 1 cup sugar

 - 1 cinnamon stick

-- In a small cup, mix 3 tbsp of goats milk with the baking soda.
+- In a small cup, mix 3 tablespoons of goats milk with baking soda.
 Set aside.

-- Place the sugar, cinnamon stick and remaining milk in a large pot (larger than you think you'll need), over medium to medium-high heat.
+- Place the sugar, cinnamon stick and remaining milk in a Dutch oven or large pot over medium to medium-high heat.

 - Bring the mixture to a simmer, stirring frequently to dissolve the sugar.